 This is kind of a touchy subject for me, but I’m going to go through with it anyway because I need to get it out there.
 It needs to be said.

 Every day the same Rachel takes the same commuter train every morning and night.
 Every day she rattles down the track, flashes past a stretch of cozy suburban homes, and stops at a signal that allows her to daily watch the same couple breakfasting on their deck.
 She looks forward to it.
-She’s even started to feel like she knows them.
-Jess and Jason, she calls them.
-Their life – as she sees it – is perfect.
-Not unlike the life she recently lost.
+She’s even started… Continue reading The Girl on the Train

 In this sequel to The 5th Wave, Cassie Sullivan and Evan Walker team up with the soldiers from Camp Haven to try and stop the alien invasion – if the aliens were on Earth at all.